 This Community is a Christian Community formed according to the Canons of the Episcopal

 Church USA.
-Any man or woman interested in seeking a deeper relationship with Christ may
+But any man or woman interested in seeking a deeper relationship with Christ

 2. Is the Community associated with a major order like Franciscans or Benedictines?

 The Community is not based exclusively on any one major tradition.
 The richness of diversity